-This 90-hour field experience provides a comprehensive overview and hands-on experience using observation, assessment and screening tools in an early childhood setting.
-Students will gain a deeper understanding of disabilities, as well as behavior and discipline in early childhood.
+This 90-hour field placement provides students with an introductory experience in an early childhood setting.
+Through various observation methods, students will gain a deeper understanding of disabilities, as well as behavior and discipline in early childhood.
 Observations of curricula, environments, activity plans and child development will inform teaching practices with intentionality.
-Students will apply essential skills in an Early Childhood Setting such as professionalism, intentionality and reflection.
-The Code of Ethical Conduct guides this first experience in the early childhood field and supports interactions with children, families and the supervising teacher.
+Students will apply essential skills in an Early Childhood Setting such as professionalism, intentionality, and reflection.
+The Code of Ethical Conduct guides this first experience in the early childhood field and supports interactions with children, families, and the supervising teacher.
 Students will participate in 30 hours of discussions to reflect on their field experiences.
-Students must pass fingerprinting and DHHS background checks to participate in this course.
-Prerequisites: ECE131, ECE134.
+Students must provide proof of background check clearance to participate in this course.
+Prerequisites: ECE131, ECE136, and relevant background check.

-ECE158 Including Children with Special Needs in Early Childhood Settings
+ECE158 Including Young Children with Special Needs in Early Childhood Settings

-This course provides a comprehensive overview of teaching and working with young children with disabilities.
-Students will learn about different types of disabilities and inclusionary practice through an overview of current and historical practices.
+This course provides a comprehensive overview of teaching and working with young children with disabilities from birth to age 8.
+Students will learn about different types of disabilities and inclusionary practice through an overview of current and historical practices and related laws.
 Observation, assessment, environmental analysis, and curriculum will be discussed as each relates to modifications and adaptations in practice.
 The course will also review typical behavior-related challenges, discipline, and the development of collaborative relationships with families and service providers.
-Prerequisites: ECE134, ECE140, and either ECE145 or ECE148, or permission of instructor.
+Prerequisites: ECE131 and ECE136 or Permission of Instructor

-ECE200 Field Experience II - Partnerships in Early Childhood
+ECE200 Field Placement II - Partnerships in Early Childhood

 This field placement provides collaborative opportunities to gain a better understanding of children with disabilities and behavioral strategies.
-In line with the Code of Ethical Conduct students will interact with colleagues, paraprofessionals, collaborators and support staff in addition to children and families.
+In line with the Code of Ethical Conduct students will interact with colleagues, paraprofessionals, collaborators, and support staff in addition to children and families.
 Utilizing self-reflection, students will process their experiences and progress towards becoming an effective educator.
 Students will create goals and amend their educational philosophy to reflect their growth across this practicum.
-Observations of children will guide lesson planning and implementation with a focus on STEM (Science, Technology, Engineering, and Math).
-An overview of the Maine Department of Education requirements for teaching certifications will guide students in considering future plans including Praxis exams and transferring to a four-year institution.
-Prereq: ECE 131, ECE134 and ECE 156.
+Observations of children will guide lesson planning and implementation with a focus on STEAM (Science, Technology, Engineering, Art, and Math).
+An overview of the Maine Department of Education requirements for teaching certifications will guide students in considering future plans, including Praxis exams and transferring to a four-year institution.
+Students must provide proof of background check clearance to participate in this course.
+Prerequisites: ECE131, ECE136, and relevant background check.